Muneer320/SST-Lounge-Bot/FEATURES.md

   - `/ping` - Check bot latency and response time
   - `/hello` - Friendly greeting with bot introduction
   - `/help` - Comprehensive command listing and documentation
+  - `/contribute` - Get information about contributing to the bot development
 - **Usage**: General user commands accessible to all server members

 ## 🔧 Adding New Features